JJWallis/sunnyside-agency/README.md

 }
 ```

-This was my first project using Grid to layout the whole site, where I learnt the importance of using both px and the `auto` keyword within the `minmax()` function, to create responsive containers that adapted to future content additions.
+This was my first project using Grid to layout the whole site, where I learnt the importance of using both px and the `auto` keyword within the `minmax()` function, creating responsive containers that adapted to future content additions.
 When using grid-areas to control the placement of content, it allows changing the order at different breakpoints to be much easier and more flexible than other layout methods.

 ```css
 .main-nav::before {